-I can tell you from experience that when you load an RV for travel: you put all your clothes, kitchen items, cleaning items, tools, toys, etc. it is entirely possible to have hundreds more pounds of weight on one side of the RV than the other side.
+I can tell you from experience that when you load an RV for travel: you put all your clothes, kitchen items, cleaning items, tools, toys, etc. inside, it is entirely possible to have hundreds of more pounds of weight on one side of the RV than the other side.
 Is this a good idea?
 Well, you can as long as it does not look like it is leaning to one side.
-But most important then is to set the tire pressure accordingly.
-As much as possible balance the load!
+But then the most important thing to do is set the tire pressure accordingly.
+As much as possible it is best to balance the load!
 But, you can only do that once you weigh your RV!

 So, where can you get this done?

 Pilot/Flying J truck stops have certified truck scales that can help to determine axle weights.
 Even some weigh stations along the highway are willing to help with this task.
-But, for an RV, given its load variations due to tanks, fuel, owners personal possessions, it is much better to weigh each tire to determine exact loads on that trip.
-Once you have that information you can adjust for each trip thereafter.
+But, for an RV, given its load variations due to tanks, fuel, and owners personal possessions, it is much better to weigh each tire to determine exact loads.
+Once you have that information you can adjust for each RV trip thereafter.

-There are services that use individual tire scales that can accomplish the task!
+There are services that use individual tire scales that can accomplish the task of measuring the weight placed on each of an RV’s tires!
 They are very accurate and provide a printed weight sheet.
 Individual wheel weights are necessary to identify and resolve side-to-side balance and tire loading issues.
-Once you know this you can set your tire pressure, for each tire, based on the load it is carrying.
-This is so important for traveling safely while on the road in your RV!
+Once you know these values you can set your tire pressure, for each tire, based on the load it is carrying.
+This is so important for traveling safely while on the road in your motorized RV!